nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Add developer
 #### What this command does:
-* Allows you to add developer information into the storage.
+* This command helps you to add a new developer to the addressbook.

 ##### Command format:
 * `add n/[Developer Name] p/[Phone Number] e/[Email] a/[Address] (OPTIONAL r/[Remark] t/Tags)`